Controllable Text Generation via Probability Density Estimation in the Latent Space: Introduction

 \section{Introduction}

 Controllable text generation, a fundamental issue in natural language generation, refers to generating fluent and attractive sentences conditioned on target attributes \cite{zhang2022survey}.
-With the development of pre-trained language models \cite{radford2019language}, early work explores converting generative language models to conditional models by altering their parameters using fine-tuning \cite{ziegler2019finetuning, keskarCTRL2019} or reinforcement learning \cite{khalifa2020distributional}.
-Due to the high cost of modifying parameters \cite{NEURIPS2020_1457c0d6, zhang2022opt}, there exist control approaches that leave language models fixed \cite{Dathathri2020Plug, krause-etal-2021-gedi-generative}.
+With the development of pre-trained language models \cite{zhao2023survey}, early work explores converting generative language models to conditional models by altering their parameters via fine-tuning \cite{ziegler2019finetuning, keskarCTRL2019} or reinforcement learning \cite{khalifa2020distributional}.
+Due to the high cost of modifying parameters \cite{NEURIPS2020_1457c0d6, zhang2022opt}, current control approaches prefer leaving pre-trained language models fixed \cite{Dathathri2020Plug, krause-etal-2021-gedi-generative}.

-Recent studies achieve satisfying control effects by influencing the fixed language model from the latent space \cite{yu-etal-2021-attribute-alignment, qian-etal-2022-controllable} with prefix-tuning \cite{li-liang-2021-prefix}.
-However, modeling the complex latent space remains a problem that plagues control performance.
-As in the left part of Figure \ref{fig:1}, \citet{gu2022distributional} provide a distributional perspective to reveal that distributions of attributes in high dimensional latent space are usually asymmetric and even non-convex, making simple control strategies such as interpolation \cite{qian-etal-2022-controllable} and optimization \cite{liu2022composable} inefficient.
-For example, interpolation may often exceed the support set of distributions, making generated sentences unable to acquire desired attributes.
+Recent studies perform impressive control by influencing the fixed language model from the latent space \cite{yu-etal-2021-attribute-alignment, qian-etal-2022-controllable} with prefix-tuning \cite{li-liang-2021-prefix}.
+However, inefficient and unreliable modeling of the complex latent space remains a problem that plagues control performance.
+As shown in the left part of Figure \ref{fig:1}, \citet{gu2022distributional} reveal that distributions of attributes in high dimensional latent space are usually asymmetric and even non-convex, making simple control strategies inefficient, including interpolation methods like Prefix-Tuning \cite{qian-etal-2022-controllable} and optimization approaches like LatentOps \cite{liu2022composable}.
+For example, interpolation may exceed the support set of distributions, making generated sentences unable to acquire desired attributes.
 Besides, the optimization process can stuck in the saddle or local optimal points.
-Although mitigating the problem by discrete modeling and direct searching, \citet{gu2022distributional} accidentally leave the control process more complicated that searching for intersection of attributes suffers from the high-dimensionality of space and noise in samples.
+Although mitigating the problem by discrete modeling and direct searching, Discrete \cite{gu2022distributional} introduces a more complicated control process, where searching for the intersection of attributes is vulnerable to the high-dimensionality of space and noise in samples.